 When Old Man Warner tells us he’s been in this lottery 77 times, this prepares the reader to know, for certain, that this same tradition will carry on next year, too.
 Likewise, we are prepared to extrapolate this information when the two women in the back mutter to each other that the lotteries seem closer and closer together these days.

-Shirley Jackson died age 48 in 1965.
-Although she died young her output has had a big influence on big hitting modern authors such as Neil Gaiman and Stephen King.
+Shirley Jackson died aged 48 in 1965.
+Although she died young her output has had a huge influence on big hitting modern authors such as Neil Gaiman and Stephen King.